-During your first meeting with a child custody lawyer, ask questions that can help you determine whether the lawyer is a good fit for your case.
-A few questions to consider asking include:
+During your first meeting with a lawyer, ask questions that can help you determine whether this person is a good fit for your case.
+A few questions to consider asking include the following:

-Your lawyer should be able to answer these questions with concrete examples from previous cases.
+Your lawyer in Albany should be able to answer these questions with concrete examples from previous parenting time cases.
 Express your goals, such as a 50/50 parenting time split or sole residential custody of your child.
 Your lawyer should then be able to realistically assess your goals and tell you what you can expect from the court as you pursue them.

-Developing The Right Strategy For Your Child Custody Case
+Developing the Right Strategy for Your Parenting Time Case

-Your lawyer should inspire confidence in you to seek a fair, appropriate child custody arrangement.
+Your local child custody lawyer should inspire confidence in you to seek a fair, appropriate parenting time arrangement.
 To do this, your lawyer will develop a personalized strategy for your case, which can involve testimonies from outside professionals like a child custody evaluator.
 Other adults in your child’s life, such as his or her teacher or pediatrician, can also provide valuable testimony about your parenting ability and your relationship with your child.
 To back up any questions about your financial ability to provide for a child, you may need to provide documentation of your earnings and assets.